 Talking about amps and cabinets, Positive Grid teamed up with Celestion to bring digital replicas of the legendary speakers found in many of the prestigious cabinets.
 You can check the full list of amps here.

-Overall, the Bias FX 2 brings some pretty advanced stuff with a surprisingly simple operation.
+Overall, the Bias FX 2 brings some pretty advanced stuff with a surprisingly simple operation, making our favorite amp sim in the market right now.

-It’s also one of the most affordable VST plugins in this list.
+It’s also one of the most affordable VST plugins in this list, and includes a free demo.

 Check out the video review below:

-Overloud’s TH3 software and plugin works in a similar way compared to the Bias, with a bunch of amp, cabinet, pedal, and mic models.
+Overloud’s TH3 amp simulator and plugin works in a similar way compared to the Bias, with a bunch of amp, cabinet, pedal, and mic models.

 When it comes to guitars, there are 89 different amps, as well as 50 cabinets.
-Bassists, however, don’t have that many options, since there are only 4 bass amplifier models and 2 bass cabinet models.
+Bass players, however, don’t have that many options, since there are only 4 bass amplifier models and 2 bass cabinet models.

 Going over to the pedals and other effects, there are 77 different emulations to choose from.
 The choice of microphones is decent, with 18 different models and the possibility to choose up to 4 mics per one cabinet.